 A graduate assistantship is an opportunity to gain professional experience in research and/or service on campus while earning a tuition waiver and stipend.
-MPH students may apply to both Department of Health and campus-wide graduate assistant (GA) opportunities.
+MPH students may apply to both Department of Public Health Sciences and campus-wide graduate assistant (GA) opportunities.
 To be eligible for a GA position, students must matriculate into the MPH program and maintain a cumulative GPA of 3.0.
-The application process is different for positions within the Department of Health and across the campus; hence, please see below for more information.
+The application process is different for positions within the Department of Public Health Sciences and across the campus; hence, please see below for more information.

-Department of Health GA Positions
+Department of Public Health Sciences GA Positions

-All matriculated MPH students with a cumulative GPA of 3.0 are invited to complete an electronic application to be considered for an internal Department of Health graduate assistant (DoH GA) position.
+All matriculated MPH students with a cumulative GPA of 3.0 are invited to complete an electronic application to be considered for an internal Department of Public Health Sciences graduate assistant (DPHS GA) position.

-- Review Cycle: The call for DoH GA applications begins in February for academic year (fall and spring semesters) and fall semester-only positions, and in October for spring-only positions.
+- Review Cycle: The call for DPHS GA applications begins in February for academic year (fall and spring semesters) and fall semester-only positions, and in October for spring-only positions.
 The call for applications will be in MPH Student Announcement emails.
-Individual DoH faculty members with open GA positions review all applicant materials and put forward a ranking of their top candidates.
+Individual DPHS faculty members with open GA positions review all applicant materials and put forward a ranking of their top candidates.
 Students who are selected will receive an award letter from the Graduate School.
-Applications of students not selected will continue to be considered for all future DoH GA position openings during their academic career, unless noted otherwise. - Application: Students are asked to complete and submit the electronic application in REDCap (https://redcap.wcupa.edu/redcap/surveys/?s=NAPALHFYD4).
-The application will ask for the following information: (1) basic student information, (2) program status and position format preferences (in-person, remote, or combination), (3) experience with specific professional skills, (4) open-ended short answer questions, and (5) resume/CV upload. - Position Availability and Hours: Most internal DoH GA positions are hired in May for the next full academic year (Fall and Spring semesters).
+Applications of students not selected will continue to be considered for all future DPHS GA position openings during their academic career, unless noted otherwise. - Application: Students are asked to complete and submit the electronic internal DPHS GA application in REDCap.
+The application will ask for the following information: (1) basic student information, (2) program status and position format preferences (in-person, remote, or combination), (3) experience with specific professional skills, (4) open-ended short answer questions, and (5) resume/CV upload. - Position Availability and Hours: Most internal DPHS GA positions are hired in May for the next full academic year (Fall and Spring semesters).
 There are fewer positions available starting in Spring.
-Most DoH GA positions are 3-credit (5-hr/week) positions with some 6-credit (10-hr/week) positions available.
-Due to the limited number of DoH GA positions, the application process is competitive. - Compensation: For university compensation package details, please refer to the Graduate School GA FAQ. - Questions?
+Most DPHS GA positions are 3-credit (5-hr/week) positions with some 6-credit (10-hr/week) positions available.
+Due to the limited number of DPHS GA positions, the application process is competitive.
+We recommend applying for both DPHS and campus-wide GA positions at the same time.
+You may accept more than one GA position if offered. - Compensation: For university compensation package details, please refer to the Graduate School GA FAQ. - Questions?
 Contact Dr. Stacie Metz, MPH Program Director/Graduate Coordinator.